Australia holds rates steady, might be done tightening | Business

 Australia holds rates steady, might be done tightening

-Australia's central bank on Tuesday held interest rates at 4.1% for a second straight month, saying past increases were working to cool demand, but retained a warning that some more tightening might be needed to curb inflation.
-Wrapping up its August policy meeting, the Reserve Bank of Australia (RBA) largely left its economic forecasts unchanged from the previous quarter, forecasting headline inflation would return to within its 2-3% target range by late 2025.
+Wrapping up its August policy meeting, the Reserve Bank of Australia (RBA) largely left its economic outlook unchanged from the previous quarter, forecasting headline inflation would return to within its 2-3% target range by late 2025, from the current 6%.
+Markets had leaned toward a steady outcome given recent data showed inflation had eased for a second quarter and consumer spending was softening.

 - Country: